Leone25/zanichelli-downloader/README.md

 - [Node](https://nodejs.org/it/) >= 14.0
 - Windows 10 or higher (The script hasn't been tested on other platforms, but it may work, you will likely have issues on mac os)
-- A modern browser (Chrome, Edge, Firefox ...)
+- A chromium based browser, do **NOT** use Firefox, it will not work

 ## Installation